Alumni Communities Supporting Students

 - If you or your spouse work for a matching gift company, your gift may be matched at a 1:1 or 2:1 ratio from your company.

-- The University Scholarships & Fellowships Advancement Office would be pleased to discuss how you may include Michigan State University in your estate plans.
+- The Office of Philanthropy for Undergraduate Education would be pleased to discuss how you may include Michigan State University in your estate plans.

 The MSU Promise Scholarship fund allows donors to contribute to general undergraduate student scholarships, without needing to create their own endowment.
 Donations to this fund help the University award many scholarships each year.Make a Gift